Spider-Man: Return of the Sinister Six: Gameplay

 The player controls Spider-Man through six side-scrolling levels, with a member of the Sinister Six (Electro, Sandman, Mysterio, Vulture, Hobgoblin, and Doctor Octopus) at the end of each level as a boss.
 Spider-Man can jump, punch, kick, duck, climb certain walls and trees, shoot webs to swing on and collect web fluid to shoot square web projectiles.

 The levels are generally straightforward side-scrolling action, although occasionally a particular item such as key or a detonator has to be found.

 Spider-Man has only one life in the NES version, but also has one continue.
 There are no items available to restore energy.
 However, defeating several enemies can restore Spider-Man's power bar.

 Ports

 In comparison to the NES version, the Master System version is easier as certain items were moved (typically to easier places to find), some enemies are taken out, some jumps are redesigned to be easier, and Doctor Octopus and Mysterio now only have one health bar (versus the NES version where they would regenerate a few times before being defeated), among a few other changes.

-The Game Gear version is identical to the Sega Master System version except that the screen shows a smaller portion of the level, which makes it harder to see incoming projectiles.
+The Game Gear version is identical to the Master System version, except that the screen shows a smaller portion of the level, which makes it harder to see incoming projectiles.